 If you want to remodel your bath to achieve this look there are some elements you’ll need to consider:

 Your first consideration should be space.
 Because a freestanding copper tub is a work of art, be sure there is enough room around the tub that it doesn’t appear cramped.
 You’ll want to be able to admire the sculptural effect of the tub without encroaching walls or fixtures.
 Space around the tub will also make cleaning and maintenance simpler.

 Plumbing Considerations for a Freestanding Tub

-Faucets can be installed in the if you choose a long reach spout style.
-A better installation is a tall, floor mounted filler system.
+Faucets can be installed on the wall if you choose a long reach spout style.
+A better installation is a floor mounted filler system.
 These dramatic fixtures come in a wide variety of styles and add another dimension of unique design to your room.

 Likewise, the walls around the tub are best treated as an opportunity to add character and depth.
 Create a complimentary patina on the walls with two shades of paint rubbed together for old world charm.

 An alternative to the ethnic styling is to treat the room as a minimalist backdrop and the tub as a museum piece.
 To accomplish this try cream or charcoal painted walls and matching flooring.
 The copper of the tub will glow in comparison.